andl/docker-explain/network/iptables.md

   nat: postrouting
   Matches: default policy (ACCEPT)

-  Docker doesn’t have any special rules for local output packets.
+  Docker doesn’t have any special rules for packets comes outof lo interface.
   To the lo device

 3. In=lo Out= SRC=127.0.0.1 DST=127.0.0.1 DPT=40000